Low Risk

 detect_intent_conflicts

-Part of the Kawa Code MCP MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Kawa Code MCP server.

 AI agents call detect_intent_conflicts to retrieve information from Kawa Code MCP without modifying any data.
 This is common in research, monitoring, and reporting workflows where the agent needs context before taking action.
 Because read operations don't change state, they are generally safe to allow without restrictions -- but you may still want rate limits to control API costs.